rodrigonunes47/QTRetail/README.md

-# QTRetail
+# QtRetail
-Open source application using Qt and SQLite.
+program using Qt and SQlite to manage a small retail operation.